Political Science (POLI)

 Government and Politics of India

-Students will examine the sources and nature of conflict, power and political change in India, developing a critical understanding of the forces historical, cultural, institutional and economic that shape contemporary Indian political life.
+Students will examine the sources and nature of conflict, power and political change in India, developing a critical understanding of the historical, cultural, institutional and economic forces that shape contemporary Indian political life.
 They will analyze themes of development and modernization as they apply to India and the wider South Asian region, critically analyze the advantages and disadvantages of democracy in a developing society, and examine challenges facing India in the twenty-first century.

 Level: UG